Homebrew (video games): Wii

 In advance of the Wii's release, WiiCade was the first site to host Adobe Flash homebrew games specifically designed for the Wii and its remote, which could be played without any exploits using the Wii's Opera web browser.
+The Wii Opera software development kit lets developers make their own games for the Wii via JavaScript.

 The Wii was hacked via a custom serial interface in December 2007.
-The goal of most Wii exploits is to install the Homebrew Channel, a custom channel that lets users run homebrew software on the console.
-The Homebrew Channel's first full release was in December 2008.
-Though Nintendo successfully patched various older exploits to install The Homebrew Channel, many exploits to run the channel on current firmware exist.
-This channel can be installed using exploits in games such as the NTSC version of Super Smash Bros.
-Brawl, an exploit on the Internet Channel, a DNS exploit with the EULA, or it can be installed via an exploit in the Wii's messaging system.
-Note that only exploits that use disc games are compatible with installing The Homebrew Channel on the vWii (virtual Wii) mode on a Wii U, with the exception of "wuphax", an exploit that installs the channel via Wii U specific system permission exploits.
-The Wii Opera software development kit let developers make their own games in JavaScript.
+The goal of most Wii exploits today is to install The Homebrew Channel, a custom channel that lets users run homebrew software on the console.
+Its first full release was in December 2008; earlier that year, Team Twiizers (now known as fail0verflow) released an exploit called the Twilight Hack which takes advantage of a buffer overflow vulnerability found in the Wii version of The Legend of Zelda: Twilight Princess that utilizes a malformed save file to load an ELF file (boot.elf) into memory (if present in the root directory of the SD card), which will then install The Homebrew Channel via unsigned code.
+Though Nintendo has successfully patched various older exploits to install The Homebrew Channel, many exploits to run the channel on current firmware exist.
+Note that only exploits that use disc games are compatible with installing The Homebrew Channel on the vWii (virtual Wii) mode on a Wii U (with the exception of "wuphax", an exploit that installs the channel via Wii U-specific system permission exploits).
 The console's controller was also a popular target for modification.
-On August 9, 2010, Team Twiizers released an exploit called LetterBomb which uses a malformed mail letter (Buffer overflow) to load a boot.elf file into memory, which then installs The Homebrew Channel to run unsigned code.